daytonaio-experiments/starter-nextjs-v0/docs/starter-nextjs-v0-wtiteup.md

-# From Prototype to Product: Build Production-Ready Apps with v0
+# From Prototype to Deployment: Build Production-Ready Apps with v0

 Creating app prototypes has never been easier.
 With v0, you can quickly turn ideas into working UIs with just a few prompts.
 Need a form?
 A navigation bar?
 Describe it, and v0 handles the rest.
 It’s a game-changer for quickly testing ideas and getting a feel for your app.